lj-ditrapani/tic-tac-toe/README.md

 - Player is (P1 or P2).
 So when you say Player, you mean an active player.
 When you say Client, you mean spectator or player.

+- Put game inside an fs2 signal to prevent concurrency bugs and enforce referential transparency.